 Current officeholders are:

-In accordance with California Government Code section 53234, all City of Stockton elected officials and appointed board and commission members must take two hours of State approved local ethics training.
+In accordance with California Government Code section 53234, all City elected officials and appointed board and commission members must take two hours of State-approved local ethics training.
 The first certification is due within one year of taking office, then every two years thereafter.
 Compliance is monitored by the Office of the City Clerk.

 Visit the FPPC site in External Links below for more information on their web-based training program.